GillesLeh/Heat_Transfert_Polar_Convection/README.md

 ⤴️ [_back to code description_](#code-description)

 ## Effective viscosities
-The effective viscosity, $\eta$, which is used in the above equations can define several types of viscous flow.
-In the original Matlab code, $\eta L$ represented linear (Newtonian) viscous flow.
-This represents diffusion creep.
-In our case, I have added a non-linear viscous flow power law type with the effective viscosity depending on the strain rate.
-The effective viscosity for a power-law viscous fluid, termed here $\eta PL$, can be written as:
+Here we use the same approach as Halter et al. (2022) for the effective viscosity.
+The term effective viscosity in the case of flow laws means the ratio between the stress and the rate of strain.
+The effective viscosity, $\eta$, which is used in the equations above can define several types of viscous flow.
+In the original Matlab code, $\eta $ is constant and therefore represents linear (Newtonian) viscous flow.
+We call it here $\eta L$.
+This represents creep by diffusion.
+The improvement that we brought to this code consists in adding a non-linear viscous flow in power law.
+In this case, the effective viscosity depends on the strain rate.
+The combination of the two types of flow concerns ductile rocks.
+The effective viscosity of a power-law type viscous fluid, here called $\eta PL $, can be written as follows

 $\eta PL = \eta L (\frac{T_{II}}{T_{R}})\^{1-\eta}$